dcaro/wrk2004/lab-part2.md

 Select all the content and copy it with "Ctrl + C"

 - Go to your browser and replace the content of the **run.ps1** in your browser with the content of the file that you have just copied.
 - Click on **Test** on the right of the page
 - Change the settings on the page as follows:
   - HTTP method: GET
   - Add parameter: sku = S2
   - Add parameter: WebAppName = wrk2004-@lab.LabInstance.Id
   - Add parameter: ResourceGRoup = @lab.CloudResourceGroup(PSRG).Name
 - Click **Save and run**

 Browse to the web app in the resource group and click "Scale up" in the left blade.

-Go to the production tab, the P1V2 pricing tier should be selected.
-As we created one with the free tier, this worked!
+Go to the production tab, the **P1V2** pricing tier should be selected.
+As we created one with the free tier **F1**, this worked!

 ## Summary
 Congratulations, you have created an  Azure function app using Azure CLI.
 This automates the management of resources in Azure using Azure PowerShell!

 In this lab you have completed the following tasks:
 - Create an Azure Function app that runs PowerShell using the Azure CLI with related Storage account and App service plan.
-- Give permissions to the Azure Function to modify the web app plan
+- Give permissions to the Azure Function to modify the web app plan using Azure PowerShell
 - Write PowerShell code with error handling that modifies the service plan